HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 The `<head>` element serves as the container for a page’s metadata.
 From an SEO point of view, a page’s title tag and meta description reside within the `<head>` element, as do robots meta tags.

 Not all elements, however, belong in the `<head>`.
-Should Google come across an invalid element in the page’s `<head>`, it assumes that it has reached the end of the `<head>` and [will not discover the rest of its contents](https://developers.google.com/search/docs/advanced/guidelines/valid-html).
+Should Google come across an invalid element in the page’s `<head>`, it assumes that it has reached the end of the `<head>` and <a hreflang="en" href="https://developers.google.com/search/docs/advanced/guidelines/valid-html">will not discover the rest of its contents</a>.

 Our data from 2022 shows 12.7% of desktop pages and 12.6% of mobile pages contain an invalid element in the `<head>`.